freddiejbawden/bob/SCHEMA.md

     "position": Position,
     "quantity": Double,
-    "unit": String (or null if there is no unit), "price": Double // In GBP
+    "unit": String (or null if there is no unit), "price": Double, // In GBP
-}
+    "size": "tiny", "small", "large" // Tiny - 3 of these can fit in bob, Small - 2 can fit, Large - 1 can fit }

 Position {